mantidproject/mantid/Code/Mantid/docs/source/algorithms/DensityOfStates-v1.rst

 Calculates phonon densities of states, Raman and IR spectrum from the output of CASTEP code obtained in the form of .phonon and .castep files.

+The PeakWidth property may be passed a function containg the variable "energy" (e.g. *0.1*energy*) to set the FWHM of the peak as a function of the energy (centre point of the peak).
+This can be useful for comparison with experimental data by allowing the peak width to change according to the resolution of the instrument.

 If the IonTable spectrum type is used then the output workspace will be a table workspace containing each ion that is present in a .phonon file.